EPS FOUNDATION 80mm (1 BOARD) 0.038W

 How Atlas Fundament 80 mm Fits Into a Full EWI System

 In a full external wall insulation build-up, Atlas Fundament 80 mm handles the plinth and foundation zone below DPC, while the main facade above is finished with graphite EPS boards bonded with adhesive-and-basecoat and finished with mesh-reinforced render.
-Bond the 80 mm board with a specialist polyurethane adhesive such as Ceresit CT84 XPS Foam, which cures fast in the cool, damp conditions typical of UK ground-level work.
+Bond the 80 mm board with a specialist polyurethane adhesive that cures fast in the cool, damp conditions typical of UK ground-level work.

-Above ground level — particularly on plinth zones exposed to wind uplift — add mechanical fixings from the EWI fixing accessories range at 6–8 plugs per m² to lock long-term bond security.
+Above ground level, particularly on plinth zones exposed to wind uplift, add mechanical fixings from the EWI fixing accessories range at 6–8 plugs per m² to lock in long-term bond security.
 The 80 mm board's increased face area catches more wind load than thinner variants, so mechanical fixings are standard practice on any exposed elevation above grade.

 How Atlas Fundament 80 mm Compares to Sibling Foundation Boards